 Ilkley Fountain

 The Ilkley Fountain, inspired by the Sphagnum Moss found on Ilkley Moor, is a newly restored Victorian gravity-fed fountain in the centre of this iconic spa town.
 The fountain dates back to the 1860s, but had been in disrepair since the 1950s.
 In 2022 local charity Improving Ilkley set out to restore it.
 Now moorland water flows through the fountain once again before rejoining the ghyll towards the River Wharfe.
-The fountain was installed in February 2025 and formally opened by Alan Titchmarsh CBE in April.

 Design competition: